4GeeksAcademy/python-lists-loops-programming-exercises/exercises/09.1-For_loop_min_value/README.md

 1. Please use the for loop function to get the minimum value of the list and print it in the console.

-HINT
+💡Tip:
-1. Declare an auxiliar global variable
+1. Declare an Auxiliary Global Variable.
-2. Set its value to a very big integer
+2. Set it's value to a very big interger.
-3. Every time you loop compare its value to the item value, if the item value is smaller update the auxiliar variable value to the item value.
+3. Every time you loop, compare it's value to the item value.
+If the item value is smaller, update the auxiliary variable value to the item value.
-4. Outside of the loop, after the loop is finished, print the auxiliar value.
+4. Outside of the loop, after the loop is finished, print the auxiliary value.

 ```py
 expected: 23